 In addition to the proper grooming, good presentation, and preparing to give the answers, an interviewee must be ready to ask the employer a few questions.
 You might have the job throughout the whole process, with the necessary qualifications and skills only to lose it when the potential employer sits back and asks you, “Do you have any questions for me?”

 At this moment many people think the interview is over and want to rush out of the interview room after performing very well in answering questions.
 The interview is not over.
 This is a transition to the next phase of the interview.
 Be confident and ask the following questions:

 Which qualities are you looking for in a potential employee?

 This question is aimed at understanding the thinking of your employer.
 It will help you once you get the job and you are not in direct contact with the boss.
 It shows the employer that you are totally interested in taking the job.
 Whichever answer he gives follow it up with a short confident remark that the employer has found the right person for the job or that once hired you are ready to fulfill the employer’s desire since you have the qualities.

 How did I perform in the interview?

 They never like this question but ask it.
 Even if they like employees that are cooperative, employers also like employees that can ask those hard critical questions.
 It shows boldness and courage to face any outcome.
-Employers crave for positivity and asking about your performance portrays it well.
+Employers crave positivity and asking about your performance portrays it well.
 It builds some sort of relationship with the employer if they give an honest assessment.
 They will tell you about the things they have liked and those that you can improve on.
 If the employer gives a short answer like you performed well or your performance was encouraging push further by asking the specific questions on what they liked about you during the interview and those things the employer thinks you can improve on.
-This will help you asses the chances of getting the job and prepare for future interviews.
+This will help you assess the chances of getting the job and prepare for future interviews.

 How did you choose the interview candidates?